learn-co-curriculum/javascript-curriculum-assignment-objects-readme/README.md

 };
 Object.seal(pikachu);
-pikachu.level = 100; // since this Object has been sealed, this new property will not be set pikachu.name = "Pika"; // pikachu.name will be modified since this propery existed before the seal and is writable
+pikachu.level = 100; // since this Object has been sealed, this new property will not be set pikachu.name = "Pika"; // pikachu.name will be modified since this property existed before the seal and is writable
 ```

 #### Object.freeze